 But if I hadn’t met Cole, would things be different?
 If this bar didn’t exist, would I have tried to kill myself?

 I carefully peered at Cole.
-He was laughing while he poured another drink.
+He was laughing as he poured another drink.
 The group was still there, staring at him like he was something miraculous.

 Maybe because he was something miraculous…

 I looked away from him again.
-They stared at him like I’d stared at him at the gym back when I still didn’t even know his name.
-I wanted that feeling back.
-That odd feeling I’d always been filled with whenever he arrived at the gym.
+The way those people stared at Cole reminded me of myself as I’d stared at him at the gym back when I still didn’t even know his name.
+The way I’d felt back then… I wanted that feeling back.
+That odd feeling I was always filled with whenever he arrived at the gym.

 But I still listened.
-A little by little, I started closing my eyes so I could hear him better… And that one thought appeared again.
+Little by little, I let my eyes fall closed so I could hear him better… And that one thought appeared again.

 I wished it was Friday already.